sapienzaapps/seismocloud-sensor-nodemcu/README.md

 SeismoCloud is a community network about the tracking of seismism whose goal is an Early Warning, i.e. an immediate alert to the citizens of an earthquake area.
 The network works with low-cost seismometers (physical devices or smartphone sensors) stored in a cloud that receives and analyzes informations from seisometers, decide if an earthquake is taking place and send an Early Warning to the provinces potentially affected

 This repository contains the code for ESP8266-compatible boards.
-[If you want to add a new sensor, you can find the complete guide at this link.](https://www.seismocloud.com/nodemcu-instructions/)
+[If you want to build a new sensor, you can find the complete guide at this link.](https://www.seismocloud.com/nodemcu-instructions/)

 # Supported boards